-East Coast Netflix is present at, are also the largest ones, in terms of number of members.
+According to PeeringDB data, the three IXPs on the South East Coast Netflix is present at, are also the largest ones, in terms of number of members.
 The IXP in Fortaleza is the seventh largest in Brazil.
 The Brazilian IXP infrastructure is developed by IX.br, a non-profit initiative.
 IX.br explicitly aims to improve the Internet connectivity deficiencies of the north, west and central regions, by providing a collection of exchange points.
 However, we see that Netflix only uses the IXP facilities at 3 (São Paulo, Rio de Janeiro, Fortaleza) of the 5 largest metropolitan areas, all located on the East coast.
-The vast majority of IXPs in Brazil have a small number of peers, and more importantly lack content providers, and private companies except in the South East [5].
+The vast majority of IXPs in Brazil have a small number of peers, and more importantly lack content providers, and private companies except in the South East [6].

 Brazil has a developing Internet infrastructure.
-External metrics such as the Netflix Speed Index figures show much lower bandwidth figures compared to the other top Netflix markets.
-Brazil illustrates the limitations of not having country-wide IXP deployments, that would allow to reach the whole customer base.
+External metrics such as the Netflix Speed Index figures10 show much lower bandwidth figures compared to the other top Netflix markets.
 Whereas IXPs by nature aim at fostering local access ecosystems, the edge Internet infrastructure must be strong enough for service providers to operate purely from these exchange points.
 Otherwise, deployment inside ISPs seems necessary.